 Why Your Domain Structure Matters for Global SEO?

 Your TLD choice affects how search engines interpret your website’s purpose, location targeting, and trustworthiness.
 It also impacts user perception — a key SEO factor.
+A solid domain structure should always align with your overall site architecture strategy for maximum ranking strength.

 Here’s why domain choice is critical: